Many of the best business phone systems remain to be an

 include four FXO ports.
 If you need to replace an older, outdated PBX and

-However, many companies prefer
+However, many companies continue to prefer an on-premise phone system,

-Over time costs for an on premise based PBX are typically lower than most hosted
+Over time, costs for an on-premise based PBX

 systems.
-Plus, the greater the number of phones in a deployment the less
+Plus, the greater the number of phones in a deployment, the less

 time it is to recoup the initial outlay and curtail monthly